259P/Garradd

-259P/Garradd is a Jupiter-family comet and active asteroid with an orbital period of 4.5 years.
+259P/Garradd is an Encke-type comet and active asteroid with an orbital period of 4.5 years.
 It was discovered in images obtained on 2 September 2008 as part of the Siding Spring Survey by Gordon J. Garradd.

 Physical characteristics

 The comet upon discovery had an apparent magnitude of 18.5 and a coma about 15 arcseconds across.
 The comet dimmed by 1.5 magnitudes until mid November 2008.
 The spectrum of the comet during that period indicated a lack of gaseous emission lines and the mass loss rate was estimated to be less than 1.5 kg/s.
-The comet was observed in 2011-12, when it was inactive, with the observations indicating an effective radius of about 0.3 kilometers assuming a geometric albedo of 0.05.
+The comet was observed in 2011-12, when it was inactive, with the observations indicating an effective radius of about 0.3 km assuming a geometric albedo of 0.05.

 The comet was observed to be active again during the 2017 perihelion, indicating that the source of activity is sublimation.
 The activity started to be detected when the comet was about 2 AU from the Sun, indicating that volatile ices are located deeper under the surface, as they have been probably more depleted due to the fact that it approaches closer to the Sun during perihelion than other active asteroids.
+Its reactivation of activity in 2026 further solidify its status as a main-belt comet.